Post updated: October 18, 2020

 You’ll hear a lot about the feast or famine phenomenon that comes along with freelancing.
 One week you’re buried under work, and the next week your inbox (and your fridge) is empty.

-As opposed to completing random, one-off writing assignments for various clients, I typically try to pursue regular contributor agreements—where I’m submitting a set number of articles per week or per month.
+As opposed to completing random, one-off writing assignments for various clients, I typically try to pursue regular contributor agreements—where I’m submitting a set number of projects (articles or blog posts, in my case) per week or per month.

 Not only does this help me maintain a realistic and predictable workload for myself, but it also leads to a far more reliable income.